Get free quotes for insulation

 leaky house with poor insulation

-The ECO4 report states that 46.1% of fuel-poor households are not in receipt of benefits.
-To support these low-income groups, the government vaguely states that it will “expand and reform local authority flexibility, so that suppliers can deliver up to 50% of their obligation via that route.”
+The ECO4 report stated that 46.1% of fuel-poor households were not in receipt of benefits.
+To support these low-income groups, the government vaguely stated that it would “expand and reform local authority flexibility, so that suppliers can deliver up to 50% of their obligation via that route.”

-At the same time, the government is removing some benefits that were previously available under ECO3 “to help better target households which are more likely to be on low incomes”.
+At the same time, the government removed some benefits that were available under ECO3 “to help better target households which are more likely to be on low incomes”.

-Non-means-tested benefits that were previously available under ECO3 but aren’t offered on ECO4 include:
+Non-means-tested benefits that were previously available under ECO3 but weren’t offered on ECO4 included:

 • Disability Living Allowance (DLA)